The Best Way to Remove Algae from Your Pool

 Common types include green, yellow (mustard), and black algae.
 Green algae are the most frequent and easiest to treat.

 Mustard algae, usually yellow, are resistant to chlorine.
 They often appear in shady parts of the pool.
+Black algae are the toughest, forming stubborn spots that cling to pool surfaces.

 Causes of Algae Growth